IObundle/iob-soc/README.md

 ``git clone git@github.com:IObundle/iob-soc.git``

-Ssh access is mandadory so that submodules can be upadated.
+Ssh access is mandadory so that submodules can be updated.

 ## Update submodules
 ``git submodule update --init --recursive``